 Jennifer LeeMay 19, 2009

 Who would have thought that a city nicknamed “Hogtown” whose major early industry consisted mainly of pig slaughterhouses would have only recently reversed an obscure “Public Health” mandate that required all street vendors to sell only “pre-cooked meat product served in the form of a sausage”.
 I’m sooooo surprised.
-I hit up one of the new carts yesterday (caribbean food at St. Clair) and it was sooooooooooo good.

 T FalkowskyMay 20, 2009